wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 ```

+This is quite a bit more code than before.
+We'll go though it in detail now so it all makes sense.

+## Some new functions

 We can see here that two new functions have been added in the form of `long_from_string` and `fibonacci`.
 The label `fibonacci` is just a placeholder at the moment, but `long_from_string` has our logic for converting a string into a 32-bit long.

-The first thing you may notice is that we now have two extra labels:
+The first thing you may notice in `long_from_string` is that we now have two extra labels:
 - `.top`
 - `.done`

 These labels start with a period (`.`) to indicate to the assembler that they are labels local to the file.
 This is useful when large amounts of assembly code are compiled so that the compiler doesn't confuse having two labels with the same name.

 From a visual inspection of this function, we can see that there are some `cmp` instructions and some instructions staring with a `j` such as `jl`, `jg` and `jmp`.
-These are jump instructions and are used in conjunction with our labels to tell the `eip` register to jump to a certain location in our code to continue processing.
+These are jump instructions and are used in conjunction with our labels to tell the `eip` register to jump to a certain location in our code to continue running.
 This is not too dissimilar to the `call` instructions described previously, except they don't modify the stack with a return address.

-Jump instructions are very useful for loop type logic like `for`, `while` and `do` loops that you may be familiar with from other languages.
+Jump instructions are very useful for loop type logic such as `for`, `while` and `do` loops, and even conditional statements like `if` and `case` that you may be familiar with from other languages.
 They can, however have performance impacts for performance-critical sections of code under some circumstances.

-When this function is called from the `_start` section, we make the assumption that the address of our string has been placed in the `edi` register, ready for processing.
+When the function `long_from_string` is called from the `_start` section, we make the assumption that the address of our string has been placed in the `edi` register, ready for processing.
 We also assume that the calling function knows that the numeric result will be placed into the `eax` register at completion of the function.
 It is a convention in assembly language that the result from a function is placed into the `eax` register.
 For more complex return types, an address that points to an array or struct or some other complex type can be specified in `eax`.
 This same convention is used in the C language for returning values from functions.

-## How the long is calculated from the string
+## How the long number is calculated from the string in memory

+### zeroing registers

 At the very beginning of this function, we use `xor` to zero-out the `eax` and `ecx` registers as these are used for calculating our result.
 Using `xor` is seen as an efficient way of setting a register to zero.
 An alternative is to use something like `movl $0, $eax`.
 The `xor` method under older processors used less clock-cycles than `mov`.
 There is probably not much difference between the two these days.

 We then enter our loop, starting at '.top', which points to the next instruction, `movb ($edi), $cl`.
-What this `mov` instruction does is copy the first byte from our string array into the lower part of the `ecx` register.
+What this `mov` instruction does is copy the first byte from our string array into the lower part of the `ecx` register, or `cl`.
 This is in effect the first byte of the first argument from the command line.

 For example, if the command line were `./fib6 123`, then the `cl` register would now contain the ASCII representation of the character '1'.
-This ASCII representation is not actually the value 1, but the value 49 which represents the character '1'.
+This ASCII representation is not actually the value 1, but the decimal value 49 which represents the ASCII character '1'.
 There are many references online for conversions between ASCII representations and their numerical value.
 There is a (chart here)[https://www.cs.cmu.edu/~pattis/15-1XX/common/handouts/ascii.html] for your convenience.

 Another thing to note about this instruction is that we have only copied a single byte (8 bits) into `cl`, and that `cl` actually makes up part of the `ecx` register.
 There are both `cl` and `ch` registers that are a subset of `ecx` on 32 bit CPU architectures, and all 3 are a subset of `rcx` on 64 bit CPU registers.
 The following is a diagram of how these fit together: